This imaginative take on the 2001 romantic comedy is delightfully warm and whimsical – ★★★★★

 Amélie is, quelle surprise, a musical for dreamers.
 With incredible tenderness, it warms hearts, blooms and soars.

 Amélie The Musical is now playing at The Other Palace until 1 February 2020.

-Disclaimer: I was invited to watch Amélie for free in exchange for a review of the performance.
-I did not receive payment for this review.
-All opinions stated are honest and my own.
+Disclaimer: I was invited to watch Amélie for free in exchange for a review of the performance as a member of the press.
+I did not receive payment for this review and all opinions stated are honest and my own.